Process of Wajimanuri

 Light touch-up with whet stone or similar sanding paper.

 Ready for the last basic layer.

 The finest jinoko powder rising on the stage.
-The content is the same, but called as sanbenji urushi.
+The 3rd prime mixture content is still the same, but called as sanbenji urushi.

-The step is...well it's the same, repeating turtle slow speed (we love turtles since they are symbolized as long life: well these are long life too).
+The step is...well nothing has changed, repeating turtle slow speed (we love turtles since they are symbolized as long life, mirroring things we make).

-Anyway, by utilizing 3 powder range, it more refined surface will arise...
+Anyway, by utilizing 3 powder range, more refined surface will arise...